 - 1. Inspect the batteries for damage.
 If the insulation around the outside casing of the battery is damaged, it can cause the battery pack to short-circuit.
 Either repair it with tape or use a new battery. - 2.
-If you are re-using batteries, check the output voltage of each battery using a voltmeter.
-Use batteries with similar voltages in the same stack. - Place the C-POD on a horizontal surface.

-4. Slide the cells into the C-POD, one by one.
+Place the C-POD on a horizontal surface. - 3.
+Slide the cells into the C-POD, one by one, filling first one stack and then the other.